-- Athletes must be in academic good standing and be making satisfactory academic progress as defined by the University, SAC and NCAA. - Participants in intercollegiate athletics must be enrolled in a minimum 12 semester hours during the term of participation. - Additional requirements relating to test scores, credits, GPA and various other issues are stated in regulations published by each of the organizations.
+- Athletes must be in academic good standing and be making satisfactory academic progress as defined by the University, South Atlantic Conference and NCAA. - Participants in intercollegiate athletics must be enrolled in a minimum 12 semester hours (full-time) during the term

+- of participation. - Additional requirements relating to test scores, credits, GPA and various other issues are stated in regulations published by each of the organizations.
 Consult the coach and/or the Athletic Director.